kylengreene/Let-s-Ride/capstone-let's-ride.md

 3. React UI
 4. Sensible layering and pattern choices
 5. A full test suite that covers the domain and data layers
-6. Deployment to AWS using EC2 or Lambda and RDS.
+6. Deployment to AWS using EC2.

 ### Security Requirements